SpindlySpider/UoP-AI-CW/nn/NN_documentations.md

 **Analysis**:

-Reducing learning rate to 0.001 dramatically improves stability.
-It converges to a lower loss than gradient descent.
+From this data we can conclude that reducing Adams learning rate to `0.001` improves stability while minimising oscillations.
+Over all Adam has been more effective in minimising loss compared to gradient descent.

 ---